meshtastic/meshtastic/docs/getting-started/getting_started.md

 If your device already has Meshtastic flashed to it, you can update it over the air (OTA).
 Otherwise, you'll need a computer and a **data** USB cable.
 Flashing firmware can be done in the following ways:

-- Install using Meshtastic Flasher
+- Install using Meshtastic Flasher:

   This all in one application will download the appropriate firmware, detect your device, flash the device, and allow you to configure your settings.

-- Install using manual method
+- Install using manual method:

   Manual firmware files can be downloaded from the [Downloads](/downloads) page.

 The manual firmware installation method will also depend on whether you have an ESP32 based device or a nRF52 based device.
 See our [hardware section](/docs/hardware) to determine which microcontroller your device is based on.